ljt019/rong/README.md

 # Rong

-This project is a networked implementation of the classic Pong game written in exlusively Rust.
+This project is a networked implementation of the classic Pong game written in exclusively Rust.
 It consists of a server application that manages the game state and client applications that handle rendering and user input.

 ## Features